 Photos by Epic Existence Studios & CSW

-Goodbyes are hard, and leaving Botshabelo will certainly be difficult.
-We'll take the morning to say goodbye to our new friends and family.
+Goodbyes are hard, and leaving Botshabelo will certainly tug on your heart strings.
+We'll take the morning to say our farewells, and watch as the children sing us out.
 Try not to cry, we dare you.
-Our driver will arrive at Botshabelo around 8:30 AM and drive us about 2 hours to Pilanesberg.
+Our driver will arrive at Botshabelo around 8:30 AM and take us the few hours to our safari destination.
 Here we'll be greeted by the warm and friendly staff; brace yourselves, because you’re about to feel like royalty.
 We'll enjoy lunch and some optional amenities poolside before we head out for our evening safari.
-Take some time to swim, catch up on some reading or take a nap.
+Take some time to swim, catch up on

-Evening safaris leave at 4:00 PM and last about 3 hours.
-After returning from our game drive, you'll have some time to freshen up for a delicious buffet dinner.
+Evening safaris leave at 4:00 PM and last about 3-4 hours.
+After returning from our game drive, we'll have some time to freshen up for a delicious buffet dinner.
 Here you'll get to sample the local cuisine, share your game drive stories and enjoy the company.
-After dinner, sit by the fire for a night cap and marshmallows.
-It's early to bed at Pilanesberg since we're up at 4:30 AM, ready for our morning game drive at 5:00 AM.
+After dinner, sit by the fire, sit out on your patio and/or enjoy a little night cap.
+Either way, it’s early to bed since we're up around 5:00 AM ready for our morning game drive.

-Morning wake-up call is early, but with an exciting day ahead of you, you’ll be up with no troubles!
-Grab a quick coffee and snack from the main house before heading out for your first Sunrise game drive.
+On safari, morning wake-up call is early.
+But with an exciting day ahead, we’ll be up with no troubles!
+Grab a quick coffee and snack from the main house before heading out for the first sunrise game drive.
 If you’re lucky you’ll get a chance to see some of the Big Five (lion, leopard, black rhino, elephant, buffalo).
-Following the morning game drive we’ll return to a beautiful buffet breakfast served on the patio overlooking the park.
+Following the morning game drive, we’ll return to a beautiful buffet breakfast served on the patio overlooking the reserve.
 Maybe some zebras or elephants will stop by for a visit at the watering hole.

 After breakfast, the day is yours to enjoy the optional amenities offered by the accommodation.
 Try out some drumming, hit up the spa, or head for a Segway tour (extra costs applied to your room bill).
 Our favourite thing to do is sit by the pool with a delicious smoothie and listen to the birds.
 Lunch is served out on the patio in the sun at 1:00 PM and goes until about 3:00 PM.
 We recommend indulging in any spa treatments before lunch.
 At 4:00 PM we'll meet for another evening safari and hopefully get a last glimpse of the big five.
 Upon our return, we’ll enjoy another delicious dinner together.

-We'll be up early again for the final game drive of our stay at Pilanesberg.
+We'll be up early for our final game drive.
 Today you'll get to enjoy the sunrise with coffee and snacks in hand.
 It's a sight you won't want to miss.
-We'll all meet back at the main lodge for a poolside breakfast, and pack our things for the journey home.
-Our driver will meet us at the main house ready to take us to the airport around 11:00 AM pending our flight times, we’ll request a late check out, which means we’ll depart around 2:00 PM.
+We'll all meet back at the main lodge for a poolside breakfast and pack our things for the journey home.
+Our driver will meet us at the main house ready to take us to the airport around 11:00 AM.
+As we pile in the car, we’ll bid farewell to our amazing Ranger and the lodge staff.